mikeorr/WebHelpers2/docs/index.rst

 and incompatible changes, and the :ref:`todo` for the list of goals for 2.0 and which helpers are still being considered for deletion.

-**Version 2.0a1** works on Python 2.6 and 2.7.
+**Version 2.0b1** works on Python 2.6 and 2.7.
 The final will support Python 3.

-WebHelpers2 depends on MarkupSafe_, and can use Unidecode_ if it's installed.
+WebHelpers2 depends on MarkupSafe_, and it can use Unidecode_ if it's installed.
 An extensive test suite for doctest and Nose is included.
 For support/questions/patches, please use the pylons-discuss_ mailing list.